ghaithmusa0502/Rigol_Power_Supply_Automation/README.md

 ### Operation:
 1. Click "Start Logging" - The application will switch to the "Plots" tab
-2. Click "Stop Logging" to end the experiment - Data will be exported according to the selected format and settings
+2. Click "Stop Logging" to end the experiment.
+Data will be exported according to the selected format and settings
 3. The "Log" tab shows a history of operations and events

 ## Code Architecture